What Broken Links Are and Why They Matter for SEO

 3. Integrating with Other SEO Tools

-Python can be integrated with other SEO tools to enhance your link analysis.
-For example, combining it with Google Search Console’s API allows you to cross-reference broken links found by the script with data from Google’s index, ensuring that you catch any discrepancies that could affect your rankings.
+Python pairs well with other tools.
+Connect it to the Google Search Console API and you can cross-reference the broken links your script finds with data from Google's index, catching discrepancies that could hurt rankings.

 4. Customizing Link Checks